dustinlyons/guix-config/README.md

 No more traditional dotfiles.
 Hello Scheme and literate configuration.

 > [!IMPORTANT]
 > I moved to [Nix](https://github.com/dustinlyons/nixos-config) at the end of 2021, so this repository is no longer being maintained.
-However, I hope it still serves as an example for others exploring literate configuration and Guix.
+However, I hope it still serves as an example to others exploring literate configuration and Guix.

 ## Why?
 With everything defined in this way I can treat my system as one program.
 It's 100% reproducible, bit by bit.
 My environments across laptop